Rough-In Plumbing for Basement Bathrooms: Layout, Drainage, and Common Mistakes

 What’s included with Pipe Repair & Repiping

 Plumbing repairs and installations go best when the basics are done perfectly: solid connections, proper support, correct sealing, and valves that work when you need them.
 We start with a quick assessment of the fixture, piping, or rough-in area and confirm the true cause (for example, a failing cartridge vs. a loose supply line).
 From there, we complete the repair or installation with clean workmanship and a focus on future serviceability—so the next repair isn’t a nightmare behind a wall or cabinet.
 We finish by testing under real conditions (running water, draining, temperature checks) and leaving you with clear guidance on use and maintenance.
-For **Pipe Repair & Repiping**, we tailor the work to your building type, access, and the condition of your existing system.
-If we find related issues during diagnosis (like a failing shut-off, corrosion, or a damaged fitting), we’ll explain it clearly before anything changes—no surprises.
+For Pipe Repair & Repiping, we fit the job to your property’s real conditions: material type, access, and system age.
+If diagnosis uncovers a related issue, we explain it clearly before the scope changes.

-Faucet Repair & Replacement in Toronto & the GTA: what this service covers
+When Faucet Repair & Replacement is usually the right service

 Common reasons people call for Faucet Repair & Replacement